Neural Configuration-Space Barriers for Manipulation Planning and Control: Conclusion

 In this work, we proposed an integrated framework for safe motion planning and control of robotic manipulators in dynamic and cluttered environments.
 Our approach combines a novel bubble-CDF planner for efficient trajectory generation and a distributionally robust control barrier function (DR-CBF) formulation for safe navigation.
 Comprehensive evaluations, conducted in both simulation and real-world settings, validate the effectiveness of our approach, demonstrating high success rates and significant reductions in computational overhead.

 The bubble-CDF planner leverages the neural configuration-space distance function (CDF) to construct local safety regions, termed \textit{configuration-space bubbles}, enabling efficient exploration of the configuration space.
 By certifying entire regions as collision-free with a single query, the planner significantly reduces the number of collision checks compared to conventional sampling-based methods.
-This efficiency is achieved without compromising the quality of the planned trajectories, as evidenced by comparable path lengths to baseline approaches.
+This efficiency is achieved without compromising the quality of the planned trajectories.
 Additionally, the planner allows trajectory optimization to be formulated as a convex program, enabling smooth and safe trajectory refinement without requiring additional collision checks.

 For real-time trajectory execution, we introduced a DR-CBF-QP safety filter that ensures the robot remains within a safe set throughout its motion.
 This formulation explicitly incorporates uncertainties in the neural CDF model, gradient estimates, and sensor measurements, leveraging a distributionally robust optimization framework.
 The DR-CBF-QP controller dynamically adapts to obstacles and sensor inaccuracies, maintaining safety while ensuring smooth trajectory tracking in both static and dynamic environments.
+An important direction for future work is the development of explicit feasibility recovery strategies for the DR-CBF-QP when uncertainty sets, control limits, or environment dynamics render the optimization infeasible.